dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

     Set the URL of our storage container.
 This should be in the form: `abfss://<container_name>@<storage_account_name>.dfs.core.windows.net/<path>`

-    Once created you can test the connection to make sure the container is accessible from databricks.
+    Once created, you can test the connection to make sure the container is accessible from Databricks.

 7. Now you can create a catalog